V4Fire/Core/src/core/data/README.md

   /**
    * If true, then all emitting events, which is emitted by the provider,
-   * that have a similar hash wil be collapsed to one *
+   * that have a similar hash will be collapsed to one *
    * @default `false`
    */